-A fractured rib can be excruciatingly painful, interfering with something as basic as the ability to breathe.
+A rib fracture can be excruciatingly painful, interfering with something as basic as the ability to breathe.
 Severe fractures can even lead to a collapsed lung.
 While exercise can help you recover from injuries more quickly, you should not exercise until you get the go-ahead from your doctor, who may recommend specific exercises.
 If you don't get a plan from your doctor, though, focus on slowly and steadily increasing the intensity of your workouts over several weeks.

 Deep-breathing exercises can help prevent a collapsed lung in the first few days after your injury.
-Every two hours -- or according to the schedule advised by your physician -- breathe in slowly and deeply, filling your lungs.
+Every two hours — or according to the schedule advised by your physician — breathe in slowly and deeply, filling your lungs.
 Exhale slowly, and continue breathing deeply for two to three minutes.
-Next, gently cough several times, then breathe deeply again.
+Next, gently cough several times; then breathe deeply again.
 If the routine is too painful, ask your doctor for pain medication, or hold a pillow or towel over your fractured rib.

-Cardiovascular exercise helps keep your heart healthy, but it also increases your rate of breathing -- a painful proposition for someone with a fractured rib.
+Cardiovascular exercise helps keep your heart healthy, but it also increases your rate of breathing — a painful proposition for someone with a fractured rib.
 Try gentle cardio such as walking your dog or cycling at a slow, leisurely pace.

 Stretching routines, such as yoga and Pilates, can help loosen up your muscles.
 This can help you avoid pain from muscle stiffness if your usual injury undermines your usual exercise routine.
 Stick with stretches that don't compress your chest, and be sure to tell your instructor you have a broken rib.
 You can also stretch at home.